 But activist courts have ruled that this prohibition applies to virtually every public forum, from public schools and sporting events to public squares.

 There is no more ominous assault on our Constitution, no more serious threat to Liberty “endowed by our Creator,” than the gross errant notion that any vestige of religion must be eradicated from any and all levels of government.
-To the extent that knowledge of our Creator (at one time prevalent in every educational institution) is constrained, then the historically accepted knowledge that Liberty is “endowed by [our] Creator” will be equally diminished.
+To the extent that knowledge of our Creator (at one time prevalent in every educational institution) is eradicated, then the historically accepted knowledge that the inherent right to Liberty is “endowed by [our] Creator” will be undermined, succumbing to rule of men.

 Our Founders’ First Amendment intent was that the central government would not favor one religious denomination over others by act of Congress.
 “Congress shall make no law…” It is precisely that which Thomas Jefferson referenced when noting the Constitution built “a wall of separation between church and State” — and nothing more.

-But for decades, judicial activists have “interpreted” the First Amendment’s “Establishment Clause” to suit their political agendas, placing severe constraints upon the free exercise of religion by invoking Jefferson’s obscure and now wholly misrepresented “wall of separation” language.
+But for decades, judicial activists have “interpreted” the First Amendment’s “Establishment Clause” to suit their political agendas, placing severe constraints upon the free exercise of religion by invoking Thomas Jefferson’s once-obscure but now wholly misrepresented “wall of separation” metaphor.

 In 1802, Jefferson rightly supported the disestablishment of the Anglican Church as the official religion in Virginia.
-Baptists hoped he would similarly affirm the disestablishment of the Congregational Church in Connecticut, and moreover, that the national government would not declare Anglicanism the national church, much as the Crown recognized the Church of England as its official church.
-Such recognition led to discrimination against those who were not adherents of the official church.
+Baptists hoped he would similarly affirm the disestablishment of the Congregational Church in Connecticut.
+Moreover, Baptists feared the national government would declare Anglicanism the national church, much as the Crown recognized the Church of England as its official church.
+Recognition of state-backed religions led to discrimination against those who were not adherents of the official church.

-Responding to the Baptists, Jefferson wrote, “I contemplate with solemn reverence that act of the whole American people which declared that their legislature should ‘make no law respecting an establishment of religion, or prohibiting the free exercise thereof,’ thus building a wall of separation between Church and State. … I reciprocate your kind prayers for the protection and blessing of the common Father and Creator of man.”
+Responding to the Baptists about their concerns, Jefferson wrote: “I contemplate with solemn reverence that act of the whole American people which declared that their legislature should ‘make no law respecting an establishment of religion, or prohibiting the free exercise thereof,’ thus building a wall of separation between Church and State. … I reciprocate your kind prayers for the protection and blessing of the common Father and Creator of man.”
 (Notably, two days after writing that letter, Jefferson attended religious services in the House of Representatives.)

-His letter, in fact, reaffirmed the Bill of Rights’ barrier between federal and state governments, and the prohibition against Congress making any law “respecting an establishment of religion.”
-His “separation” language most certainly *did not* create a prohibition against faith expression in any and all public venues, and yet that is how the courts interpret it today.
+Jefferson’s letter reaffirmed the Bill of Rights’ barrier between federal and state governments, and the prohibition against Congress making any law “respecting an establishment of religion.”
+His “separation” language most certainly did not create a prohibition against faith expression in public venues.
+Yet, those limitations are how the courts interpret it today.
 The intended consequence of the contemporary artificial barrier between church and state is to remove references to our Creator from all public forums—particularly government educational institutions.
 Over time, disabused belief in a sovereign God and His endowment of Liberty and other unalienable Rights of Man fall to the wayside.

-It was with firm regard for the Rights of Man that our Constitution was written and ratified “in order to secure the Blessings of Liberty to ourselves and our Posterity.”
-As such, it established a constitutional republic whose foundation was laws based on Natural Rights, not rights allocated by governments or by those in positions of power.
+It was with firm regard for the Rights of Mankind that our Constitution was written and ratified “in order to secure the Blessings of Liberty to ourselves and our Posterity.”
+As such, it established a constitutional Republic whose foundation was law based on Natural Rights, not rights allocated by governments or by those in positions of power.